univention/univention-corporate-server/doc/architecture/services/portal.rst

 .. _services-ucs-portal-architecture-model:

 .. figure:: /images/UCS-portal-architecture.*
-   :alt: Architecture of the UCS portal consisting of front end and backend
+   :alt: Architecture of the UCS portal consisting of frontend and backend
    :width: 650 px

    Architecture of the UCS Portal